ShieldCommunity/SternalBoard/README.md

 ## How to integrate
 If you want to integrate SternalBoard to your proyect, you can use Maven and Gradle:
-Before nothing, remember that you need jitpack for it.
+Before nothing, remember that you need jitpack for it (https://jitpack.io/#ShieldCommunity/SternalBoard)

 ## Maven
 ```xml